 Best Overall: Oakley Kitchen Sink Backpack

-As a newer version of Oakley’s popular, “Kitchen Sink” backpack, the Accessory is perfect for travelers who don’t pack light, but don’t want to check a bag but also aren't willing to pack light.
+Oakley’s popular “Kitchen Sink” backpack is best for travelers who don’t want to check a bag but also aren't willing to pack light.
 The pack measures 8 x 14 x 20 inches and has extra features such as hooks for attaching keys or water bottles, as well as plenty of pockets and pouches to store separate items.
-The Oakley looks stylish, yet is functional enough to carry most necessary gear (think laptops, speakers, tablets, snacks and chargers) for a short getaway while still fitting easily in the overhead bin.
+The Oakley looks stylish, yet is functional enough to carry most necessary gear (think laptops, speakers, tablets, snacks, and chargers) for a short getaway while still fitting easily in the overhead bin.